Dependent Care FSA

 If you are a Highly Compensated Employee, your dependent care contribution is limited to a lower amount ($1,900 per family).

 The lists below only provides a few examples of eligible and ineligible expenses.
 The Dependent Care FSA plan intends to follow current IRS reimbursement guidelines.
-If you are not sure whether and expense is covered, contact CONEXIS.
+For a list of eligible expenses visit HealthEquity(WageWorks).

 What Is Covered